Passie1982/Boxstarter-Automated-Dev/Readme.md

 Click on the following url:
 [http://boxstarter.org/package/nr/Boxstarter.Azure](http://boxstarter.org/package/nr/Boxstarter.Azure)

-This will download a clock-once application to install BoxStarter and the Azure components that are used in the script.
+This will download a click-once application to install BoxStarter and the Azure components that are used in the script.

 ### Run the script ###
 Download the the file Azure-CreateAndPrepareVM.ps1 from the repository.
 Use powershell in administrative mode and execute the script by the following commands: